2014 Garden Registration

-Stewards Garden was created to demonstrate Gospel stewardship by enabling CCC members to grow produce and other bounty on CCC property for the benefit and nurturing of our families, our communities, and others who may be in need.
+Stewards Garden at Christ Community Church was created to demonstrate Gospel stewardship by enabling CCC members to grow produce and other bounty on CCC property for the benefit and nurturing of our families, our communities, and others who may be in need.

-In these gardens, families are able to garden their own patches with whatever annual fruits, vegetables, or flowers they choose.
+In these gardens, families are able to garden their own patches with whatever annual vegetables and flowers they choose.
 Not only does produce grow, but a new sense of community grows as families and individuals get to know each other by working toward a common goal.
-Patches range in size from 10 ft * 10 ft to as large as 10 ft. * 20 ft.
+Patches range in size from 12 ft * 12 ft to as large as 12 ft. * 24 ft.
 You do not need to know how to garden to participate.
 We have experts standing by and lots of links below to help at every turn.

 In 2010, we added a new dimension to gardening.
 Square Foot Gardening in raised beds are now offered.